JamesSkemp/words/content/post/review-yakuza-4-2011-playstation-3.md

 +++
 title = "Review: Yakuza 4 (2011) (PlayStation 3)"
-summary = "The following is a review of Yakuza 4, released in 2011 for the PlayStation 3." draft = false comments = true date = "2011-10-01T11:13:00-05:00"
+description = "The following is a review of Yakuza 4, released in 2011 for the PlayStation 3." draft = false comments = true date = "2011-10-01T11:13:00-05:00"